-Sunday mornings we offer Sunday School for children ages 3 through grade 5, and after the service Catechism is held for Grades 6-12
+Sunday mornings we offer Sunday School for children ages 3 through grade 4.

 Children begin the worship service with their families and after the children’s message go with their teachers to the fellowship hall where they sing some songs.
 Then they go to the classrooms for their lessons.
 The younger groups (up until grade 1) learn about the special stories in the Bible and do a related craft.
 The older groups go more in-depth into our beliefs and learn what it means to be a member of a chuch.
 On special days, such as Thanksgiving or Mother's Day, the whole group meets together for a craft.
 Sunday School offerings support the Free A Family ministry of World Renew.

 Catechism is offered for grades 6-12, and take place after the service.
 Grades 6-8, 9 & 10, and 11 & 12 form the three classes that learn about the doctrines and teachings of the Christian reformed church.
 Catechism is held late September to May of each year. ** We are currently not offering Catechism but look forward to starting up again in the future!**